jfspps/howtos/SoftwareEngineering/DesignPrinciples.md

 # Design Principles

-This part of the development process starts at the very beginning of the development process and continues on in an iterative fashion.
-Software Design is simply about the design of the full solution so that it meets the need of end-users.
-It centres on addressing the end-users' problems and overall attempts to provide an experience that end-users fundamentally understand and relate to.
+Software design starts at the very beginning of the development process and continues on in an iterative fashion.
+It is essentially about the design of the full solution so that it meets the need of end-users and focuses on addressing the end-users' problems while providing an experience that end-users fundamentally understand and relate to.

 The main concepts to start of with are __personas__ and __user stories__.
 A persona is representation of a person with a specific background, attitude and expectation.
 Not all end-users will be classed under a given persona and quite often the software will be required to cater to the needs of multiple personas.
 A user story defines a story that is linked to a given persona, describing what the persona wants to do and some explanation about the decisions they make and some justification why.